jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 An instance of **AI Platform Notebooks** is used as a primary experimentation/development workbench.
 The instance is configured using a custom container image that includes all Python packages required for the hands-on labs.

+### Creating an instance of AI Platform Pipelines
+The core component of the lab environment is **AI Platform Pipelines**.
+To create an instance of **AI Platform Pipelines** follow the [Setting up AI Platform Pipelines](https://cloud.google.com/ai-platform/pipelines/docs/setting-up) how-to guide.

 ## Preparing the lab dataset
 The pipeline developed in the labs sources the dataset from BigQuery.
 Before proceeding with the lab upload the dataset to BigQuery in your project: